by ProcureDeskLast Updated : Oct-21-2018

 Your IT team should be able to decide the method of integration between systems based on the frequency.

-Here is a simple explanation of the two main type of integrations
+Here is a simple explanation of the two main types of integrations

-As the name suggests, the integration is managed by exchanged data via files across both systems.
+As the name suggests, the integration is managed by exchanging data via files across both systems.
 The data is generally processed in a batch based on a defined frequency.

 1. For data which doesn’t need to be available immediately.